-- Press Windows Key + R and enter %appdata%.
+- Press Windows key + R and enter %appdata%.
 Press Enter.

-- Go to the MicrosoftOutlook folder, locate outlook.xml file and delete it.
+- Go to the Microsoft Outlook folder, locate outlook.xml file and delete it.

-Solution 15 – Check if you have permissions to access your PST file
+16. Check if you have permissions to access your PST file

 - Locate your PST file, right-click it and choose Properties from the menu.

-- Go to Security tab and check if your username is available in the Group or user names section.
+- Go to the Security tab and check if your username is available in the Group or user names section.
 If it’s not, click the Edit button.

 - Now click the Add button to add a new user.

-- In the Enter the object names to select field enter your user name and click Check Names.
+- In the Enter the object names to select field, enter your user name, and click Check Names.

-- Select your user name from the Group or user names section and click on Full Control in Allow column.
+- Select your user name from the Group or user names section and click on Full Control in the Allow column.

-After gaining the full control over your PST file, you should be able to start Outlook without any problems.
+After gaining full control over your PST file, you should be able to start Outlook without any problems.

-Solution 16 – Run the sfc /scannow command
+17. Run the sfc /scannow command

 - After the scan is completed, check if the problem with Outlook is resolved.

-Solution 17 – Delete the registry key
+18. Delete the registry key

-- Press Windows Key + R and enter regedit.
+- Press Windows key + R and enter regedit.

-- Select Profiles key, right click it and choose Delete.
+- Select Profiles key, right-click it, and choose Delete.

 - After doing that, restart your PC and check if the problem is resolved.

-Solution 18 – Remove VPN software
+19. Remove the VPN software

 VPN tools are useful if you want to protect your privacy while surfing the Internet, but VPN tools can interfere with Outlook and cause this and many other problems to appear.